 the email address and contact telephone number of each counsel of record in the cause or the

 c.
 All email submissions concerning motions for non-emergency relief from the Circuit Court

 submitted shall use the title: “Motion for Non-Emergency Relief’, Case Number, and

 All matters are continued through April 17, 2020.
 All matters are continued for a period of 30-60 days from the originally scheduled court date.
 The Circuit Court Clerk shall notify all interested parties of a future court date for these matters, consistent with the regular practice of the Clerk for such notifications.
 Judges will be present in each division to handle emergency motions and matters deemed by the Court as essential to proceed based upon Constitutional, statutory or local court rule or Illinois Supreme Court Rule.
 In Domestic relations cases: (a) emergency motions shall proceed and will be heard by the on-call judge; (b) parties may email agreed orders to the assigned Judge’s secretary for entry by the assigned judge; the judge may modify the agreed order at his/her discretion; and (c) Returns on orders of protection that are assigned to the dissolution case shall be heard by the on call judge on a timely basis.

 March 23, 2020

-Temporary accommodations will be afforded to attorneys and litigants regarding agreed to
+Temporary accommodations will be granted to attorneys and litigants regarding agreed to

 prove-up procedures.
 The Domestic Relations Judges will review and consider entering hnal